The best way to get free drinks and complimentary cocktails in Las Vegas is by actively gambling, either at slot machines or at table games.

 You don’t need to be gambling high slots to get free drinks – servers will still come around on the penny slots (although it might be a little less frequent).

-When the cocktail servers do come around and take your drink order, tipping them well ensures they will come around and check on you much more often.
+When the cocktail waitresses and servers do come around and take your drink order, tipping them well ensures they will come around and check on you much more often.

 Most people who work in the hospitality industry in Las Vegas work for and rely on tips.